Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: False Discovery Rate (FDR) in a regulatory setting

-While current regulatory practice of controlling FAR (which is Tukey's \textit{per family} error rate across studies) limits the number of in-efficacious compounds incorrectly approved to 5-per-100, controlling FDR in Platform trials would increase that number to beyond 5-per-100.
+While current regulatory practice of controlling IAR (ERpF) across studies limits the number of in-efficacious compounds incorrectly approved to 5-per-100, controlling FDR in Platform trials would increase that number to beyond 5-per-100 as we will show below.